-Antibody Tests (Coombs Test)Skip to the navigation
+Coombs Antibody Test (Indirect and Direct)Skip to the navigation

-Antibody tests are done to find certain antibodies that attack red blood cells.
+Coombs tests are done to find certain antibodies that attack red blood cells.
 Antibodies are proteins made by the immune system.
 Normally, antibodies bind to foreign substances, such as bacteria and viruses, and cause them to be destroyed.

 The following conditions cause antibodies to be made.